 The American Express Green Card is the least expensive charge card available to consumers.
 Unfortunately, the advantages of the Green Card over the Premier Rewards Gold Card from American Express end there.
 While the annual $80 difference between the two cards is significant, if a card’s price point is a major concern, one should in general avoid charge cards – which all fall onto the expensive side of annual fees.
 Additionally, the Green Card offers very little in terms of benefits despite its price tag.

 One thing to consider is that the Premier Rewards Gold Card from American Express will be more difficult to get than the low tier Amex Green Card.
 However, the Green Card still requires good to excellent credit.
 For individuals with that kind of credit score there are plenty of better options, some of which we profile below.

-As discussed above, the Premier Rewards Gold Card from American Express offers a great signing bonus, and great everyday use potential.
+As discussed above, the Premier Rewards Gold Card from American Express offers a great welcome bonus, and great everyday use potential.
 The Amex Green Card, on the other hand, presents cardholders with the bare minimum.
-There are no signing bonuses, most categories earn users a measly 1 Membership Rewards® point, and even the charge card benefits are cut down.
+There are no welcome bonuses, most categories earn users a measly 1 Membership Rewards® point, and even the charge card benefits are cut down.